Nexthink named Customer Choice in 2022 Gartner® Peer Insights Voice of the Customer Report. Read Report

 It can be tricky for large organizations to track employee software licenses given the multitude of applications and activities that continuously take place across the business.
 On a given day, a typical organization with 10,000 employees using only a dozen applications still results in more than 100 thousand application interactions.
 Each of these employee experiences has the potential to create IT issues that IT needs to stay ahead of without going over budget.

-Then consider application license ownership.
-Licenses can be owned by a range of stakeholders across the enterprise—from IT to Finance, product development to customer support, marketing to purchasing.
 License quantities are clearly known at the time of purchase.
 However, as projects move through various stages of completion, license assignments fluctuate based on budget or employee needs.

-The massive issue: unused and potentially unneeded software licenses result in rising costs.
-Over time, these incremental expenses accumulate, leading to expensive licensing costs that bloat the budget.
 To solve this problem, IT must find a way to optimize licensing costs, and create a more cost- efficient software license plan, without hurting productivity and the digital experience of employees.

 Use Case: A Global Manufacturer Incorporates Usage Visibility Into Their Software License Optimization Plan

 The IT team at a global manufacturer was struggling to manage the growing and constantly changing number of end-users and their associated applications in their complex global IT environment.
-Then management threw a wrench into their machine: reduce the software license budget by 50,000.
+Then management threw a wrench into their machine: reduce the software license budget by €50,000.

-This team knew there were unused software licenses out there, somewhere in the enterprise, but they had no idea which licenses could be safely reclaimed because they didn’t know who was using the software, and who was not
+This team knew there were unused software licenses out there, somewhere in the enterprise, but they had no idea which licenses could be safely reclaimed because they didn’t know who was using the software, and who was not.

 IT could not afford to randomly cut software licenses to save costs, and risk impacting the business.
 First, they had to understand which packaged applications were installed, and then learn if the software was being used.
 Only then could they effectively reduce the software license budget without negatively impacting business outcomes.